-We look at data-driven Price Optimization tool essentially as a contextual AI asset, where it is contextualized to the specifics of the beverage manufacturer, such as data, processes, etc., and accompanying market dynamics.
-Our proprietary platform Co.dx, enables our beverage price analytics experts to coodify algorithms, by leveraging past learnings in the F&B market, and deliver a contextual AI asset that offers a well-rounded view of price movements and pricing recommendations to maximize margins.Let’s take a look at some essential capabilities of Price Optimization tools
+We look at a data-driven Price Optimization tool essentially as a custom AI application, which is contextualized to the specifics of the beverage manufacturer, such as data, processes, etc., and accompanying market dynamics.
+Our beverage price analytics experts leverage Co.dx, our proprietary platform, which contains codified knowledge and modularized algorithms from past learnings in the F&B market, to deliver an application that offers a well-rounded view of price movements and pricing recommendations to maximize margins

 Given how product categories are susceptible to multiple market factors that cause prices to oscillate, it’s essential to assess impact from price changes in SKU volumes, volume shift to other SKUs, launching new SKUs in the market, and so on.
 A smart view of SKU dynamics allows sales teams to maximize volume/ marginal contribution.